pyrocms/pyrocms-docs/content/modules-and-tags/tag-reference/user.md

 	{{ noparse }}{{ user:not_logged_in }}{{ /noparse }}

-Identical to the function above, but checks to see if a user is not logged in.
-Also takes the <em>group</em> parameter.
-Must be used as a tag pair.</p>
+Identical to the previous function, but instead checks to see if a user is NOT logged in.
+Also takes the _group_ parameter.
+Must be used in a tag pair.</p>

 ## Single User Profile Variables